The Smart Bed with Memory Foam

 Without a more detailed description of the materials (or a physical inspection of these models), it’s hard to determine why the gel is no longer used.
 Several experts in mattress design and construction, including Dr. Rick Swartzburg (a chiropractor and VP of Product Development for Relief-Mart), have questioned the use of gel for cooling in mattress foams.
 Gel infusion has also been linked to the breakdown of memory foam.

-The adjustable air support in the i7 Bed is the same as in other Sleep Number beds, with one air chamber in Twin XL and Full sizes, and two in Queen, King, and California King.
+The adjustable air support in the i7 Bed is the same as in other Sleep Number beds, with one 6” high air chamber in Twin XL and Full sizes, and two in Queen, King, and California King.
 Air pressure in the chambers is controlled by hand-held remotes.
 Users set their preferred firmness by selecting their Sleep Numbers, with 100 as the firmest.
+The air chambers rest on a 1” fiber pad.

 360 Smart beds Technology